Team: Spud Performance

 Keir Pollard and Lance Campbell had never done a rally before they entered Targa Newfoundland in 2024 but they went home with a trophy.
 Despite their lack of experience, they were impressive, claiming the Targa 2 title with a quick, consistent, and clean performance.

 When Spud Performance returns this fall to defend that title, it will face some stiff competition from several teams including some rally veterans.
-Keir will also have a new co-driver as Lance is not available this time.
+Keir will also have a new co-driver, long-time friend and motorsports enthusiast Jeremy Boehner.

 Lance Campbell (left) and Keir Pollard receive their Targa plate from rally officials Nancy Dowden and Leah Dalton.
 (Photo: Ralph Saulnier)